morningred88/AWS/Database_notes.md

 Writer endpoint: Is a DNS name.
 Even the master fail over, your client still talk to the writer endpoint, and is automatically redirected to the right instance.

+###  Replication features

+**Single-master**

+Supports multiple reader instances connected to the same storage volume as a single writer instance.
+This is a good general-purpose option for most workloads.

+**Multi-master**

+Supports multiple writer instances connected to the same storage volume.
+This is a good option for when continuous writer availability is required.